noornabiji4/Routes-in-React/README.md

+# Creating Router in React
+## changeing routes on click

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>